Office of Institutional Effectiveness and Planning

 Ready to submit your course materials for Mason Core Assessment?

-You will receive an email with a submission link.
+You will receive an email with a submission link after the add/drop period ends.
 In the meantime, please start gathering your course materials using the list provided above.

 Resources